 The same 155-pound person burns 581 calories in one hour of swimming laps at a moderate pace, and 638 calories in one hour of weightlifting at a moderate pace.

-When it comes to getting a flat stomach, you’d think that jogging would be the perfect solution.
+Can Jogging Flatten Your Stomach?
+For getting a flat stomach, you’d think that jogging would be the perfect solution.
 However, many of us are put off by the idea of running because we’re worried about making the wrong moves.
-The truth is, there’s no quick fix when it comes to getting a flat stomach.
+There’s no quick fix for getting a flat stomach.

 Belly fat is the last to come off.
 I know there are a load of advice on the internet, but it is true.
-You will have to lose the other weight first - Sorry!
+Lose the other weight first - Sorry!

-If you jog two days in a row, you will have to spend more time doing recovery exercises such as stretching and light jogging the day after.
+If you jog two days in a row, spend more time doing recovery exercises, such as stretching and light jogging, the day after.

 Why are Apple earbuds so uncomfortable?
 (We’re talking about the earbuds that come bundled with iPhones, iPads, and iPods, but are also for sale separately.)

 Do you have a pair?
-If so, you might be wondering why a company as innovative as Apple still ships earphones that so many people find uncomfortable.
+If so, you might wonder why a company as innovative as Apple still ships earphones that so many people find uncomfortable.

 The loops on your earbuds may look like an afterthought, but they’re actually an important safety feature you should learn to use properly.
 The loops are most commonly found on earbuds that are explicitly designed for sports, like the Jaybird X3, and they help keep your earbuds in place while you’re listening to music while working out.